 Your Pregnancy, Week 32

 Information can be the best antidote to anxiety.
-In general, labor and birth anxiety fears fall into a few categories:
+In general, labour and birth anxiety fears fall into a few categories:

 - Pain.
-This is easily one of the most common fears expectant moms deal with, and it doesn’t matter if you’re a Lamaze mom who plans to deep-breathe through the delivery, or you plan to request an immediate epidural, the fear of being in pain can still impact heavily on your wellbeing during the last few weeks of pregnancy.
-The good news is that there are lots of ways your healthcare provider can help you deal with the pain of childbirth, and preparation (mental and physical) over the weeks leading up to your due date can be one way of reducing your anxiety.
+This is one of the most common fears facing expectant mothers.
+It doesn’t matter if you are a Lamaze convert, hoping to deep-breathe your way through the delivery, or you plan to request an immediate epidural, the fear of being in pain can still impact heavily on your wellbeing during the last few weeks of pregnancy.
+The good news is that there are a lot of ways your healthcare provider can help you deal with the pain of childbirth, and preparation (mental and physical) over the weeks leading up to your due date can be one way of reducing your anxiety.

 - Complications.
 Birth is messy and can sometimes be a drawn-out, and highly medical process, even for those that wanted a natural experience.
-Many mothers-to-be worry about all the things that can go wrong, whether that means going off your carefully considered birth plan or having an emergency C-section.
-While it is impossible to know what will happen, you can try to take comfort in the fact that the vast majority of births end up with both a healthy mama and a healthy baby, and hopefully you have a good relationship with a healthcare provider you trust to help you make the best decisions, throughout your pregnancy, labour and delivery.
+Many mothers-to-be worry about all the things that might go wrong, for example, having to deviate from a carefully constructed birth plan, to needing an emergency C-section.
+Whilst, at week 32, it is impossible to predict how your eventual delivery will proceed, try to take comfort from the fact that the vast majority of births result in both a healthy mama and a healthy baby.
+Ensure that you have a good relationship with your healthcare provider and that you trust them fully to help you make the best decisions, throughout your pregnancy, labour and delivery.

-Overall, the key to dealing with these types of fears is to keep open lines of communication with your support team, which can include your partner, members of your family, friends, and your medical team.
-Surround yourself with people who support you and want to help, not those who only want to scare you with their birth horror stories, and you’ve taken a powerful step to dealing with the normal fears that arise.
+Overall, the key to dealing with any of these anxieties is to maintain good communication with your support team, which can include your partner, members of your family, friends, and your medical team.
+Surround yourself with people who support you and want to help, and try to avoid listening to too many birth horror stories.

-Your baby’s fetal age is now 30 weeks—he or she might weigh as much as 3.5 pounds and measure 18 inches from the top of the head to the tips of the toes.
-Believe it or not, this is very close to the birth length your baby will likely achieve before delivery.
-From now on, although your baby will still be gaining weight rapidly, most of the growth will be getting rounder, not longer.
+Your baby’s foetal age is now 30 weeks and he or she might weigh as much as 1.6 KG.
+They will probably measure more than 45cm from the top of their head to the tips of their toes.
+This is actually likely to be very close to the length he or she will measure when born.
+From week 32 onwards, although your baby will still be gaining weight rapidly, most of the growth will involve getting rounder, rather than longer.

-One of the interesting things that happens late is pregnancy is the slow emergence of your baby’s personality.
-As your baby’s nervous system and brain have continued to develop, he or she has likely developed certain patterns and preferences that can stick for life.
-Maybe they are more active at night or have an usually high activity level.
-Perhaps they are already “sucking” their thumb, or they like to pedal their feet.
-Maybe they already like certain flavors and dislike others.
-Amazingly, when you talk to parents of older children, they can often recognize habits or preferences in their children that started before birth.
+One of the interesting things that happens late in pregnancy is the gradual emergence of your baby’s personality.
+As their nervous system and brain have continued to develop, he or she is likely to have developed certain patterns and preferences that can remain in place for life.
+Maybe they are more active at night or have an unusually high activity level.
+Perhaps they are already sucking their thumb, or they like to pedal their feet.
+They might already like certain flavours and dislike others.
+Amazingly, when you talk to parents of older children, they can often recognise habits or preferences in their children that started before birth.

 “One way to conquer the unknown is to take a good childbirth preparation class.”